karmada-io/karmada/docs/proposals/external-etcd-credentials-ref/README.md

 ### Goals

+- Add support for connecting to an external etcd cluster.
 - Enable the use of Kubernetes secrets for storing and retrieving external etcd connection credentials.
 - Improve the security of sensitive data by leveraging Kubernetes' native secret management capabilities.
 - Simplify the management of external etcd configurations.